A guide to prepaid cards

 Advantages to credit cards are that you can use them to build credit, borrow money and earn substantial rewards.
 Prepaid cards are helpful when you have had difficulty with credit or you don’t want a checking or savings account.

 What to look out for with prepaid cards

 With all the advantages of prepaid cards, there are a few things to watch out for, including how it works and its features.
 For example, they actually have some protections and they can be used widely, yet they don’t work like a credit card.
-Here are 7 things to pay attention to:
+Since we’ve covered the basics, here are 7 things to remember: